How the Official Oregon Website for Health Insurance Works

 Learn more about Health Plan Types.

 ObamaCare does away with pre-existing conditions and gender discrimination so these factors will no longer affect the cost of your insurance.
 Please be aware location, income, smoking status, family size and age all affect the cost of your health insurance premium.
 So the cost of any their of plan will fluctuate from person to person and from family to family.
-Please keep this in mind when shopping for insurance on the Oregon health insurance exchange.
+Please keep this in mind when shopping for insurance at HealthCare.gov.

 Choosing a Health Care Plan: How to Calculate the Cost of Health Insurance